 The U.S. Army Corps of Engineers in partnership with the New Jersey Department of Environmental Protection, is conducting a study to document the feasibility of implementing a flood risk management project in the Township of Denville, New Jersey.
-For additional information please click the link below.

 The U.S. Army Corps of Engineers, New York District (USACE) has partnered with the New Jersey Department of Environmental Protection (NJDEP), the non-Federal sponsor, and the Township of Denville to investigate the feasibility of flood risk management solutions to riverine flooding from Rockaway River and Den Brook in the Township of Denville.
 USACE is releasing a draft Integrated Feasibility Report and Environmental Assessment (“draft report”) for the Rockaway River and Den Brook, Denville Township, Morris County, New Jersey, Continuing Authorities Program (CAP) Section 205 Flood Risk Management Study to document environmental analysis completed for flood risk management alternatives examined in this study in accordance with the National Environmental Policy Act of 1969, as amended.